3d Mirror Symmetry for Instanton Moduli Spaces: -Quiver Varieties, 3d Mirror Symmetry and Branes

-Given the definition of linking numbers, we obtain that the sum over all NS5 linking numbers equals the sum over all D5 linking numbers.
+Given the definition of linking numbers, we obtain that the sum of all NS5 linking numbers equals the sum of all D5 linking numbers.
 The linking numbers of the neighboring NS5 branes are related in the following way:

-and are thus positive and nondecreasing to the left from $r_{L^!+1} ={\bf v}_{L^!}$ if the right hand side of the above relation is nonnegative: this is automatically satisfied if the corresponding quiver variety exists.
+and are thus positive and nondecreasing to the left from $r_{L^!+1} ={\bf v}_{L^!}$ if the right-hand side of the above relation is nonnegative: this is automatically satisfied if the corresponding quiver variety exists.
 We also assume ${\bf v}_0={\bf w}_0={\bf v}_{L^!+1}={\bf w}_{L^!+1}=0$.
 In other words, by starting from the right-most NS5 brane we can calculate all NS5 linking numbers by iteratively applying \eqref{eq:weights}.

 For a generic Type A quiver varieties the mirror map works as follows.
 Let $X$ be a quiver variety of rank $L^!-1$ and $X^!$ have rank $L-1$ with labels

 respectively.
 In order to express the dual labels via the original labels we first convert them into the linking numbers parameterized by two Young diagrams $\lambda$ and $\lambda^!$, which are then simply exchanged by the 3d mirror symmetry.
 The linking numbers for the D5 branes are given by $r_a =L^!-i$, where $a=1,\dots L^!$ and $i=1,\dots, L-1$ if the $a$-th D5 brane is positioned between $i$th and $(i+1)$st NS5 branes in the brane picture.
 We can order the labels $r_a$ so that they are non-decreasing so they form columns of a Young diagram.
 The second set of linking numbers $r^!_i$ reads